-- considered any request from you to change the way you pay your mortgage, and - responded to any offers of payment you make.
+- considered any request from you to change the way you pay your mortgage, and - responded to any offers of payment you made.

-So don't bury your head in the sand and ignore any paperwork you're sent - it's never too late to seek advice from the free debt agencies and get back on track.
+So don't bury your head in the sand and ignore any paperwork you're sent - it's never too late to seek advice from the free debt agencies and get back on track (see p8).